This post contains affiliate links. I only recommend products I use and love. Read the full disclosure here

 Bathroom – cleanliness is utmost

 The list for the bathroom is pretty short.
 Really I just look to make sure it has a comfortable and functional layout with enough counter space for me to keep my things.
 However, more than anything else, I look at the cleanliness of the bathroom.
-I don’t like worn off tiles, toilet, tubs, and sink.
-Everything needs to be in good repair and very clean.
+I don’t like cracked, dirty, and dated tiles, toilets, tubs, and sinks.
+Everything needs to be repaired and cleaned very clean.

 Room Service